codebar/tutorials/ruby/lesson4/tutorial.md

 ## Privacy

-By default, any method you define in Ruby is public.
+By default, any method you define in Ruby (and most other languages too) is public.
 This means that anyone can call any of its methods with the exception of `initialize` which is always private and can be accessed through calling `new`.

-Besides **public** there is also a way to define **private** and **protected**  and methods.
+Besides **public** you can also have **private** and **protected**  methods.

 - **public** can be called by anyone
-- **private** can only be accessed from within the class
+- **private** can only be called from within the class
-- **protected** can only be invoked by objects of the class and the defining subclasses
+- **protected** can only be called by objects of the class and the defining subclasses

-Let's try this in the Color class by adding the `protected` keyword before defining the methods we want to protect, in our case, the `update_hexcode` method..
+Let's try this out in the Color class by adding the `protected` keyword before defining the methods we want to protect, in our case, `update_hexcode` method.

 ```ruby
 class Color